 Recruiters and Hiring Managers can use the below-given competency-based interview questions to assess candidates’ skills better.
-Competency interview questions assist to reach a more objective hiring decision.
+Competency interview questions assist in reaching a more objective hiring decision.

-Why you need to include competency-based interview questions?
+Why do you need to include competency-based interview questions?

 Competency-based interview questions allow candidates to use real-life examples to explain how they use their competencies on the job.
 This assists interviewers in evaluating candidates’ skills more effectively.